Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Character Creation/Character Creation.md

 The background you choose influences step 3, when you determine your character's ability scores.

 **Record Your Feat.** A background gives you a feat, which grants your character particular capabilities.
-Feats are detailed in "[[Rules/Playing the Game/Character Creation/Feats]]."
+Feats are detailed in "[[Feats]]."
 Write the feat on your character sheet.

 **Note Proficiencies.** Your background gives proficiency in two skills and with one tool.
 Record this information on your character sheet.